 |Section 7 - Handling and Storage|

-Storage: Store in a cool, dry, well-ventilated area away from incompatible substances.
-Keep away from water.
+Storage: Do not store near combustible materials.
+Store in a tightly closed container.
+Store in a cool, dry, well-ventilated area away from incompatible substances.
+Keep away from reducing agents.

 |Section 8 - Exposure Controls, Personal Protection|

 Engineering Controls: Use adequate ventilation to keep airborne concentrations low.

 |Chemical Name ||ACGIH ||NIOSH ||OSHA - Final PELs|

 OSHA Vacated PELs: Nitric acid potassium salt: No OSHA Vacated PELs are listed for this chemical.